anindyahepth/BatchNorm_in_Transformers_CV/README.md

     pos_emb ='learn'

 ```
 Note that ViT uses the learned positional embedding if 'pool' = 'cls'.
-For both models, we use a learning rate 0.005.
+For both models, we use a learning rate 0.005,
+and set all dropout parameters to zero.
 The results for 10 epochs of training/testing are shown below.

 ![TrainDur](https://github.com/anindyahepth/BatchNorm_in_Transformers_CV/assets/129802283/d1a0a7fd-f6e1-4e64-8872-a1520a64460b)